8 Ways to Secure Your Microservices Architecture

 If you’re looking to secure your clusters and increase their resiliency in the face of an attack, these are the actions you should consider:

-• Implement Okta Advanced Server Access to govern access to server accounts and apply authorization policies across any cloud
+• Implement Okta Advanced Server Access to govern access to server accounts and apply authorisation policies across any cloud

 • Employ TLS everywhere (as we discussed above)